Surgical approach (typical)

 Examiners want clear definitions and timelines.

-- Spinal shock: neurological phenomenon—transient loss of motor, sensory, and reflex activity below lesion; flaccid areflexia; resolves days–weeks
+- Spinal shock: neurological phenomenon—transient loss of motor, sensory, and reflex activity below lesion, flaccid areflexia, resolves days–weeks

 - Neurogenic shock: haemodynamic phenomenon—loss of sympathetic tone causing hypotension and bradycardia (distributive shock), often with lesions above T6